£20,695 - £29,425 Price range

 Some describe the steering as a little light, but it does begin to weight up as the speed rises.
 You’ll never get much feedback through the rim, but that’s of debatable relevance in a vehicle likely to spend most of its time ferrying kids about.
 Those kids shouldn’t feel too green in the back either, since body roll is kept to a minimum.

-Two of the Grand Picasso's engines, the petrol VTi and THP duo, are yet to be tested by the experts.
-The THP is a strong unit but realistically, diesel engines with their low emissions and high fuel economy will suit this particular people-carrier better, and those are the models most reviews have concentrated on.
+While the Grand Picasso is offered with a pair of perfectly acceptable petrol engines, they aren’t really the right tool for the job.
+Realistically, diesel engines with their low emissions and high fuel economy will suit this particular people-carrier better, and those are the models most reviews have concentrated on.

-There are two main diesel units available, in 1.6 and 2.0-litre capacity.
-The former is most frugal, returning up to 74 mpg in lower-output form - though at 14 seconds to 60, you won't be going anywhere fast.
-The 114-horsepower 1.6 units are only a shade less economical at 70.6, and testers reckon they're the engines to go for - smooth, punchy and quiet, with low running costs.
-The 2.0-litre BlueHDi is a good engine and the quickest of the diesel models, but it's a little noisier and does cost more to buy and run.
+There are two main diesel units available, in 1.6-litre (90hp, 114hp) and 2.0-litre (148hp) capacity.
+The former is most frugal, returning up to 74mpg in lower-output form – though at 14 seconds from 0 to 60, you won’t be going anywhere fast.
+The 114hp 1.6 unit is only a shade less economical at 70.6mpg, and testers reckon they’re the engines to go for – smooth, punchy and quiet, with low running costs.
+The 2.0-litre BlueHDi is a good engine and the quickest of the diesel models, but it’s a little noisier and does cost more to buy and run.